Skip to main content

 By separating supervising functions and business execution functions in our management, we aim to bring about a speedy and appropriate resolution of management issues we may face, now or in the future.
 We employ the company with Nominating Committee, etc. to from a part of management structure to enhance management transparency.

-We also act on a policy against antisocial forces (groups and individuals who pursue economic gain through violence, force, and fraud), thereby seeking to avoid disrupting the social order while gaining public confidence.
-The policy set outs management systems and procedures to reject and completely eliminate any relationship with antisocial forces.
-These rules are intended not only to prevent transactions that may violate social justice, but also protect our Executives and employees from becoming victims.
+We also act on a Policy against Antisocial Forces (groups and individuals who pursue economic gain through violence, force, and fraud), thereby seeking to avoid disrupting the social order while gaining public confidence.
+The policy set outs management systems to reject and completely eliminate any relationship with antisocial forces, and stipulates how to respond to improper demands from antisocial forces.

 * Please refer the following policies that related to compliance structure.